enrique-lozano/F1-World-API/CONTRIBUTING.md

 If you are interested in writing code to fix issues or to create new features please refer to this [guide](https://github.com/enrique-lozano/F1-World-API/blob/main/docs/CODE_CONTRIBUTING.md).

+If you are only interested in correcting some historical data, you don't necessarily need a lot of programming experience.
+The only thing you have to do is edit the CSV files and make a pull request.
+You can consult more information in the guide mentioned above and [here](https://github.com/enrique-lozano/F1-World-API/blob/main/data).

 # Thank you!

 Your contributions to this project and other open source projects, large or small, make great projects like this possible.
 Thank you for taking the time to contribute.